gaultier/blog/how_to_make_your_own_static_site_generator.md

 Tags: Blog
 ---

 I developed my [own](https://github.com/gaultier/blog/blob/master/src/main.rs) static site generator for this blog.
 Initially it was just a Makefile.
-Over the years I evolved it quite a bit.
+Over the years it evolved quite a bit.

 At some point it took several seconds.
 Now it takes ~120 ms for a clean build and ~50 ms for an incremental build.